 The CU geophysics graduate certificate offers a coherent curriculum in geophysics that can complement and supplement a student's regular graduate degree program and encourages multi-disciplinary education in the area of geophysics.
 The Geophysics certificate program allows students to obtain recognition for their accomplishments in geophysics, without having to switch into the Geophysics degree program.
-Participation in the certificate must coincide with pursuit of an MS or PhD.
+Participation in the certificate must coincide with pursuit of an MS or PhD at the University of Colorado Boulder.
 This program was approved by the CU graduate school, spring 2002.

 Description of Curriculum